KWR-Water/pipepermcalc/documentation/source/tutorial.rst

   :width: 600
   :alt: pipe_schematic.png

 In scenarios 1 and 3 above, the permeaiton is perpendicular to the flow direction and the volume is calculated from the segment dimensions.
 The surface area is given as the inner surface area of the segment.
-In pipepermcalc the default permeation direction is perpendicular and the diffusion path length equal to the thickness of the pipe length.
+In pipepermcalc the default permeation direction is perpendicular and the diffusion path length equal to the wall_thickness of the pipe length.

 In the example shown above, permeation is *parallel* to the flow direction through a connecting rubber in scenario 2.
 For this scenario, the volume is assumed to be zero and the permeation surface area is the annular area of the rubber.
 The diffusion path length in this case is equal to the length of the segment.